reallyspecific/bodykit/README.md

 Common flags:

 - `--in=<path>`
   Input directory to process.
+Allows glob patterns.
+Example:
-Example: `--in=./src`
+  `--in=./src`

 - `--out=<path>` (optional, default is value of `--in`)
   Output directory for built files.
+Allows glob patterns.
+Example:
-Example: `--out=./dist`
+  `--out=./dist`

 - `--build=[all|css|js|fonts|md]` (optional, default is `all`)
   Build supported asset types in one pass.
 This will recurse the